jsenv/core/docs/testing/readme.md

 })
 ```

-## measureDuration

-A boolean controlling if file execution duration is measured and reported back.
-This param is optional and enabled by default.

-When true `startMs`, `endMs` properties are availabe on every execution result inside [testPlanReport](#testPlanReport)

 ## captureConsole

 A boolean controlling if console logs are captured during file execution and reported back.
 This param is optional and enabled by default.